SSWConsulting/SSW.Rules.Content/rules/brainstorming-day-retro/rule.md

 2. ✅ What went well?
 3. ❌ What went well?
 4. 💡 Any ideas to improve it?
-5. {{IDEA NAME}} - How good was the outcome of the brainstorming session?
+5. {{IDEA NAME}} - How good was the outcome of the Brainstorming session?
    - Rating /10
    - In the question, Include a link to the GitHub Discussion and YouTube video of the presentation
 6. {{IDEA NAME}} - Which option/s should we do?